MichaelBurge/michaelburge.github.io/_posts/2020-02-01-rust-borrow-checker.markdown

 A reference-counted type like `Rc` or `Arc` solve this problem.
 They implement `Clone` by increasing a reference count, and `Drop` by decreasing it.
 So both the web interface and the background task can be given a `clone` of the data.

 However, it's not possible for either service to mutate through a reference-counted type: These types only provide a shared reference, because exclusive access requires there to be exactly 1 owner.
-To solve this, you can store an interior-mutability[Include link to Interior Mutability section] type to elevate the shared reference to an exclusive one.
+To solve this, you can store an [interior-mutable](#solution-2-interior-mutability) type to elevate the shared reference to an exclusive one.
 Since `Arc` is usually used in multi-threaded contexts(like a website and background task on separate threads), usually `Mutex` or `RwLock` are used.

 `Arc` exists in other languages.
 C++ has `shared_ptr` for example.
 However, Rust is unique in safely providing `Rc`, which only works in single-threaded context.
 The traits `Send` and `Sync` mark which types can or cannot be safely sent across threads, and `Rc` does not implement these. `Rc` is faster than `Arc` and you'll never accidentally misuse it without using `unsafe`.
 But don't be afraid to use `Arc` if it solves a problem.